 Over 50 airlines offer flights to Palma de Mallorca Airport (PMI), one of the busiest in Spain.
 To save time and money, search for the best flight deals on Skyscanner, a website that compares the rates from several airlines.

-From the Palma de Mallorca Airport to Puerto Pollensa you can take a bus, taxi, or rent a car.
-Some hotels offer pick-up service, double check when you are making your booking to see if it’s included on the room rate.
+Some hotels offer pick-up service, double check when you are making your booking to see if it’s included in the room rate.

 How to get around Puerto Pollensa